 5. Avoid translation key duplication

-Translation key duplication is a common issue in large projects, and reducing duplicate keys can greatly simplify your translation files and make localization easier for translators.
-However, it’s important to strike the right balance between minimizing duplication and maintaining flexibility for different contexts.
+Translation key duplication is a common issue in large projects, and reducing duplicate keys simplifies translation files and makes localization easier to manage.
+However, balance matters: reduce duplication without losing context flexibility.

 Why reduce duplication?